srhtakeba/ImageProcessing/USEME.md

 # The GUI View
 ## Starting the Application
 ### New Project
 First thing to do is to **add a layer**.
 Do this by typing a desired layer title in the text box, and selecting `Add layer`.
-Once your layer is added, it should appear in the combo box in the panel below.\
+Once your layer is added, it should appear in the combo box in the panel below. <br><br>
 Before importing an image to your layer, you must **select it to be the current working layer**.
-To do this, select your layer title in the ComboBox, and then click on `Set Current`.\
+To do this, select your layer title in the ComboBox, and then click on `Set Current`. <br><br>
 You can then **`import` an image from your files**.
-Note that once you have imported an image of certain proportions, only images of the same proportions can be imported in this model again. \
+Note that once you have imported an image of certain proportions, only images of the same proportions can be imported in this model again. <br><br>
 Once you have created your layer, you can also **set it to be visible/invisible**.
-To do this, select your layer from the ComboBox, and click on `visible` or `invisible`. \
+To do this, select your layer from the ComboBox, and click on `visible` or `invisible`. <br><br>
 At any time after you have imported an image for the first time in the model, you can **export the top most visible layer** with the `export` button.
-This will export the image with your desired file type and name, the exported image is what you see on the view. \
+This will export the image with your desired file type and name, the exported image is what you see on the view. <br><br>
 To **transform an image on a layer**, select the layer name with the image with `Set Current`, and use the `blur`, `sharpen`, `greyscale`, and `sepia` buttons.
 Note that if you are working on a layer that is underneath a visible layer, even by pressing the buttons you may not see the transformations in the view.
-To see the transformations on the view, make sure the current working layer is also the top most visible layer. \
+To see the transformations on the view, make sure the current working layer is also the top most visible layer. <br><br>
 To **remove a layer** at any time, type the layer name you would like to remove in the text box and click `Remove layer`.
 ### Importing a script / Opening an old project.
 You also have the option to **import a script** for `Instagram OOD` applications.
 To do this, click on `Script` on the bottom most panel, and select the file containing your script.
-Only .txt files may be imported. \
+Only .txt files may be imported. <br><br>
 To **open an old project** that you created with this GUI application, select the `main.txt` script file from the project directory from when you saved the project last, and import that into the application, your project should reopen where you left it off.
 ### Saving your project
 Click on `save` at any time to **save your `Instagram OOD` as a project**.
 Choose a directory and a directory name for your saved project.
 This project will include `.png` files of all visible layers in the project, as well as a `main.txt` script file that can be used to re-open your project later on.